-Penalty: Any coach disqualified from an interscholastic contest by game officials for flagrant, violent, or verbal misconduct will be ineligible for the \next regularly scheduled game/meet at that level of competition and all games/meets/dates in the interim at any level including IHSAA postseason tournaments in addition to any other penalties the IHSAA or the school may assess.
+Penalty: Any coach disqualified from an interscholastic contest by game officials for flagrant, violent, or verbal misconduct will be ineligible for the next regularly scheduled game/meet at that level of competition and all games/meets/dates in the interim at any level including IHSAA postseason tournaments in addition to any other penalties the IHSAA or the school may assess.
+If no person holding a valid coach's authorization is available to coach once the ejection occurs, the team whose coach has been ejected shall forfeit the contest.

-The second violation carries a four \regularly scheduled game/meet/date ineligibility including IHSAA postseason tournaments.
+The second violation carries a four regularly scheduled game/meet/date ineligibility including IHSAA postseason tournaments.